Stephen Nelson pointing to the words Expensive Error regarding business owner personal capital allocation mistakes.

 Tax sequencing also matters.

-For instance, many business owners benefit from doing Roth conversions in the years between selling their business and taking required minimum distributions.
+For instance, many business owners benefit from executing Roth conversions in the low-income years between selling their business and taking Required Minimum Distributions (RMDs).

 Planning ahead can dramatically reduce lifetime taxes.